-Adrienne is dedicated to increasing access to justice.
-For many years she was active in the PBLO at SickKids program, which connects volunteer lawyers with families whose children are receiving treatment at The Hospital For Sick Children.
-She is also an active participant in the pro bono duty counsel program at the Ontario Superior Court and the Amicus Project at the Ontario Court of Appeal.
+Dedicated to increasing access to justice, Adrienne is the partner at Sotos with responsibility for the pro bono program.
+Prior to that, for many years she was active in the PBLO at SickKids program, which connects volunteer lawyers with families whose children are receiving treatment at The Hospital For Sick Children.

-Adrienne is currently a member of the Ontario Bar Association Class Actions Law Section Executive (2015-2017).
+Adrienne is a member of the Ontario Bar Association, and has most recently served on the Ontario Bar Association Class Actions Law Section Executive (2015-2017).

 LLB (cum laude), University of Ottawa, 2008